CybersecurityPaladin/SOC-L1-questions/README.md

 HTTPS only encrypts the connection but does not guarantee that the website itself is safe or trustworthy.

 <ins>**91: You discover your infrastructure is under DDoS attack.
 What will be your resonse plan?**</ins>
-If I detect a DDoS attack, I would first confirm the attack, then mitigate it by filtering traffic, enable DDoS protection services, and coordinate with network and ISP teams.
-I would also monitor the impact, maintain service availability, and analyze logs for further action.
+1\.
+Confirm the attack.
+2. Mitigate it by filtering traffic.
+3. Enable DDoS protection services.
+4. Monitor the impact.
+5. Analyze logs for further action.

 <ins>**92: What are different DNS Records?**</ins>
 **DNS records** are text instructions stored on DNS servers.
 They indicate the IP address associated with a domain.